Reduce, Reuse, Recycle

 The “write” method updates the cell's private state

-with a new value'
+with a new value' from the message,

-and sends its own address to the provided cust
+and sends its own address to the provided cust.

 Sending the actor's address to the customer is the “sync signal” pattern.
 It allows the customer to continue processing, knowing that the write has been completed.